antonmaximus/mahblog/_posts/2014-10-29-interview-signs.md

 asking questions that wouldn't expose their ill-preparedness.

 These questions are the ones that would make your mind react with *"What the hell?
 Are you really asking that?
-You can do better than that".*  And my mind did.
+You can do better than that".*  And my mind did react like that.
  Nonetheless, I still gave my answers to them.
 However, my only **regret is that I didn't ask the questions back as a courtesy** -- and this is how you determine if a question is fair or if it's silly and embellished in corporate jargon.
 For example...

 * ***What did you dislike about your previous job?*** This question has "It's a trap!" written all over it since it already assumes that there were things you disliked about your ex-employer and that you're supposed to unleash the dirty dishes.
-If one were to ask back the question, this would be *"What did you dislike about your ex-employees?"*  -- Is it obvious now how it ridiculous it sounds?
+If one were to ask back the question, this would be *"What did you dislike about your ex-employees?"*  -- Is it obvious now how ridiculous it sounds?

-* ***What are your 3 strengths and 3 weaknesses?*** Now imagine you ask back, *"What is your company's [or the interviewer's] 3 strengths and 3 weaknesses?*" Sounds silly to me.
+* ***What are your 3 strengths and 3 weaknesses?*** Now imagine you ask back, *"What is your company's (or the interviewer's) 3 strengths and 3 weaknesses?*" Sounds silly to me.

 Remember, it's always a courtesy to ask the same questions back in a healthy business